 Here is a score of the complete piece in pdf format.

 Play Like a Girl is part of my ongoing project, A Book of Days, where I post a different version of the piece on the 13th of each month.
 I’ve also made a downloadable streamable playlist of various demos and live performances, check it out!

-After you click the donation button below, you’ll get a link to download all eight individual scores and recordings, which will allow you to perform the piece in any way you like.
-If you’d like an Ableton Live session with my MIDI and pre-recorded tracks already loaded, I can send you that also.
+I normally charge $50 for the performing materials for this piece, but I’ve made it pay-as-you-like for the duration of the pandemic.
+When you click the Buy Now button below and pay whatever you choose (including nothing), you’ll get a link to download all eight individual scores and recordings, along with various arrangements I’ve made, which will give you the materials you need to make your own version of the piece.
+If you’d like an Ableton Live session with my MIDI and pre-recorded tracks already set up for karaoke-style playback and re-mixing, I can send you that also.

 You can also read a short take on “being a girl” in the second paragraph of this blog post from The River Project.